 “I’ve always loved the STEM subjects, especially science and maths.
 When I went to college, I went to study biology.
-In GMIT, you study general science for a year, that is when I fell in love with the physics modules.
-I always thought physics was strictly theory based but when I got into the area of instrumentation I learned it’s a mixture of hands on and book learning.
+In GMIT, you study general science for a year, and that is when I fell in love with the physics modules.
+I always thought physics was strictly theory-based but when I got into the area of instrumentation I learned it’s a mixture of hands-on and book learning.
 This instantly appealed to me.
 The course was challenging, but I loved it.

-I first heard of LotusWorks when I was in third year in college.
-I was speaking to a Mechanical Technician who worked with LotusWorks at a careers fair.
-I didn’t realise the opportunities that would be available to me when I finished my degree or that I would be able to work for a global company like LotusWorks.
+I first heard of LotusWorks when I was in my third year in college.
+I was speaking to a Mechanical Technician who worked with LotusWorks at a career fair.
+I didn’t realize the opportunities that would be available to me when I finished my degree or that I would be able to work for a global company like LotusWorks.
 In my final year, I did more research and an opportunity came up in LotusWorks, which I jumped at.

 One notable statistic about my college course was the percentage of males to females.
 Generally, for the course I studied 90% of the students are male, my class was 75% female which was very unusual.
 I was worried that the working world was going to be male dominated, on my placement there was only one other woman on the team.
 It didn’t deter me at all from pursuing my career.
 In fact, it drives you on further”.

 Asked about advice she would give to females considering a technical career in a male dominated sector, Chloe said: